vuestorefront/vue-storefront/packages/core/docs/contributing/how-to-submit-pull-request.md

 ## Pick a target branch

 Before starting to code, you need to **fork our repository** and decide which branch you need to base from.
-Our branching model follows the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-In short, we have two primary branches: `main` and `develop`.

-The `main` branch contains the latest released and (hopefully) stable version of our package (or packages, if it's a monorepo).
-The `develop` branch, on the other hand, contains the next, not yet released version and might be unstable.

-If you are unsure which branch to base from, ask yourself these questions:

-- Do you want to fix a bug present in the latest release version?
-- Is the fix possible without introducing any breaking changes?

-**If your answer to both questions is "yes", create a new branch from the `main` branch.
-Otherwise, make it from the `develop` branch.**
+We recommend getting familiar with our [Branching model](./branching-model.html).

 ## Start coding